AdenManson/TileChamber/README.md

 Made for MAG Interactive interview.

-Both Android and Windows version are in the corresponding zip folders.
+Both the Android and Windows version are in the corresponding zip folders.